 - Philodendron Ring of Fire vs. Jungle Boogie vs. Crocodile vs. Caramel

-Philodendron Ring of Fires is a cross-breed of Philodendron tortum and Philodendron wendlandii.
+Philodendron Ring of Fire is a tropical aroid believed to be a cross-hybrid variety of Philodendron tortum and Philodendron wendlandii.

 Philodendron Narrow Variegata

 |Native Area||Central & South America|

 |Leaf Color||Textured (orange to bright pink to red and deep green)|

 |Leaf Shape and Size||Shape: Deeply serrated margins with pointy lobes resembling fangs or fiery flames

 |Toxicity||Toxic to both humans and pets (parts of the plant contain toxic calcium oxalate crystals)|